 Essential: at least a 2.1 honors degree (or equivalent) in pharmacy, chemistry, pharmaceutical/material sciences, chemical engineering, physics or a related discipline.
 Proficiency in the English language/a satisfactory English Language Competency Certificate for candidates who do not have English as a first language.

-The candidate must be available to start their research on 1st September 2021.
+The candidate will be available to start their research on 1st March or 1st September 2022.
 They should have an aptitude/strong interest in pharmaceutics research and be highly motivated.
 They should also have an ability to work independently and as part of a multidisciplinary team.

 Standard Duties and Responsibilities of the Post